HariZalan/Baggins/README.md

-WARNING: 2.1 is just alpha yet.
+WARNING: 2.1 is just beta yet.

 Baggins is a browser written using WebKitGTK.